-- 3.1 The application site is located at the Ford Circular Technology Park (the former Tarmac blockworks site, which forms part of the former Ford Airfield) to the west of the village of Ford. - 3.2 The 7.11 ha site is currently partially used for the existing Waste Transfer Station operations and partially vacant buildings.
+- 3.1 The application site is located at the Ford Circular Technology Park (the former Tarmac blockworks site, which forms part of the former Ford Airfield) to the west of the village of Ford. - 3.2 The 6.72 ha site is currently partially used for the existing Waste Transfer Station operations and partially vacant buildings.
 The existing Waste Transfer Station building is located towards the centre of the site and portacabins, parking and containers associated with this operation are situated to the west of the Waste Transfer Station.
 There are also two vacant former hangar buildings towards the north of the site and a large area of hardstanding is situated towards the south and east of the site. - 3.3 Vehicular access to the site is gained via the existing access road that connects the site at its south east corner to Ford Road, just to the north of Climping / HMP Ford.
-This access road has recently replaced the previous one-way circulation system that saw vehicles using Rollaston Park Road to access the site from the west and the private access road to the north of Rodney Crescent to egress onto Ford Road to the east. - 3.4 The application site also includes a small area of hardstanding to the north west of the main part of the site.
+This access road has recently replaced the previous one-way circulation system that saw vehicles using Rollaston Park Road to access the site from the west and the private access road to the north of Rodney Crescent to egress onto Ford Road to the east. - 3.4 The small area of land to the north west where Trees 1, 2, Group 2 and Group 3 are located is no longer part of the site and therefore these trees and groups are no longer included within the site boundary.